RJTomk/Kattis/README.md

 # Kattis
-My answers to Kattis Questions
+### My answers to Kattis Questions

 Not all answers are correct
+  - Right answers have times
+  - Wrong answers have TODOs